-Chances to hear through the minor about opportunities to perform community service are practically limitless: Students can, for example, learn sign language, train dogs to support people with disabilities, offer exercise programs to people with limited mobility, provide household support to elderly and chronically ill members of the community, and raise awareness about epilepsy, autism, cerebral palsy and other disabilities.
+Chances to hear through the minor about opportunities to perform community service are practically limitless: Students can, for example, learn sign language, train dogs to support Anthony Monaco (right) and Sean Guinivan at Artfest.

+people with disabilities, offer exercise programs to people with limited mobility, provide household support to elderly and chronically ill members of the community, and raise awareness about epilepsy, autism, cerebral palsy and other disabilities.